 - 1. Uses are not located adjacent to the highway - 2.
-Significant buffering to residential areas can be provided - 3.
+There is no outside storage involved - 3.
+Significant buffering to residential areas can be provided - 4.
 Traffic generation is minimal

 COMMERCIAL/LODGING

 This designation is intended to support resort and lodging uses, including accessory commercial and service uses, in a manner that: